-My broad research interests are in North American social, cultural and political history.
-More specifically I'm interested in political and religious dissident movements, from religious pacifism in the War of 1812 to the "godless Communists" of the 1930s.
-My dissertation, supervised by Dr. Ian McKay, will examine crises of belief and unbelief in Canada from 1920-1940, with a special focus on popular atheism and anti-clericalism.
+My general research interests are in North American social, cultural and political history.
+More specifically I'm interested in movements that combined religious and political dissent, from pacifism in the War of 1812 to the "godless Communists" of the 1930s.
+My dissertation, supervised by Dr. Ian McKay, will examine controversies involving religious doubt and unbelief in Canada from 1920-1940, with a special focus on popular atheism.

 "'Something Dead Under the House': Management Conflict in the Hudson's Bay Company in the 1930s," Manitoba History 65 (Winter 2011), 2-12.

 "'Canada's Only Professional Atheist': A Victorian Rationalist Encounters the Twentieth Century", Presented at the McGill-Queen's Graduate Student Conference, March 2-4, 2012 in Montreal.